Command-Line Interface

 Fail Fast

-By default, ys collects all validation errors and reports them at the end.
-Use --fail-fast to exit as soon as the first error is encountered:
+By default, ys collects validation errors and reports them at the end.
+Use --fail-fast to stop after the first validation error:

 ys --fail-fast -f tests/fixtures/schema.yaml tests/fixtures/invalid.yaml